wp-plugins/google-analytics-for-wordpress/readme.txt

-﻿=== Google Analytics for WordPress ===
+﻿=== Google Analytics by Yoast ===
 Contributors: joostdevalk
 Donate link: http://yoast.com/donate/
-Tags: analytics, google analytics, statistics, tracking, stats, google Requires at least: 3.3
+Tags: analytics, google analytics, statistics, tracking, stats, google, yoast, yoast analytics Requires at least: 3.3
-Tested up to: 3.9
+Tested up to: 4.0
 Stable tag: 4.3.5

 Track your WordPress site easily and with lots of metadata: views per author & category, automatic tracking of outbound clicks and pageviews.

 == Description ==

-The Google Analytics for WordPress plugin allows you to track your blog easily and with lots of metadata.
+The Google Analytics by Yoast plugin for WordPress allows you to track your blog easily and with lots of metadata.

 Check out the [Google Analytics for WordPress video](http://www.youtube.com/watch?v=tnUXzbvXxSQ):